mityaiii/mityaiii/README.md

 I'm the architect of my own digital realm, crafting it block by block as a frontend developer and software engineer.
 Each piece of code I write is a cornerstone, a foundation on which I build my knowledge.
-Currently, I'm donning my backend developer hat for the startup project "Rit" but my love for frontend development still takes center stage.
-Hackathons are my playground, and with my trusty team "Шампиньоны" we dive into the challenges headfirst.
+Currently, I'm donning my backend developer hat for the startup project "Rit," but my love for frontend development still takes center stage.
+Hackathons are my playground, and with my trusty team "Шампиньоны," we dive into the challenges headfirst.
 Meanwhile, I'm constantly leveling up my skills through courses, because in this ever-evolving tech landscape, there's always a new summit to conquer.

 <p align="center"><img src="https://media4.giphy.com/media/0TtX2qqpxp3pIafzio/giphy.gif?cid=ecf05e47k7zis1wjgu26dykjin0wbot1nif3lcorpugd3d5s&ep=v1_stickers_search&rid=giphy.gif&ct=s" width=270 height=270></p>